THE BEST LAS VEGAS PROPERTIES

 report, instead of an application fee, at the time of application.

-Appraisal - An estimate of the value of a
+Appraisal - An estimate of the value of a home, made by a professional

-home, made by a professional appraiser.
-The maximum amount of the mortgage is
+appraiser.
+The maximum amount of the mortgage is usually based on the

 Appraised Value - The dollar figure for a property's estimated fair